dsolisp/JavaSeleniumProject/docs/FEATURE_MATRIX.md

 ├── Yes → Use REST Assured directly
 └── No (GraphQL, gRPC) → Need specialized tools

-Do I need contract testing between services?
+Do I need business-readable test specifications?
-├── Yes → Add Pact for consumer-driven contracts
+├── Yes → Add Cucumber for BDD scenarios
-└── No → REST Assured is sufficient
+└── No → REST Assured with JUnit 5 is sufficient
 ```

 ### "I need performance testing..."